letaprodoit/lapdi-facepile/README.txt

 == Changelog ==

+= 1.1.2 =
+* Updated admin_notices hooks to not use inline functions.

 = 1.1.1 =
 * No longer required to set the id and name in display_form (See TSP Easy Dev Change Log Version 1.2)